Habubinator/habubinator/README.md

 # Hi, I'm Yevheniy 👋
-**Middle Software Engineer** with 6+ years of experience and 2+ years of commercial development.
+**Software Engineer** with 6+ years of experience and 2+ years of commercial development.
 Specialized in Telegram Bot development and Backend solutions using Node.js.

 🏆 **Top 20 Ukraine** in "Bot Development" category
 🏆 **Top 100 Ukraine** in "Node.js" category